Sharron4me/File-Reloader/README.md

-# AutoReload Library
+# file_reloader Library

-The Reloader library provides a convenient way for users to automatically reload their Python programs whenever the source code changes.
+The file_reloader library provides a convenient way for users to automatically reload their Python programs whenever the source code changes.
 This can be particularly useful during development and testing phases.

 ## Installation